Billplz/Billplz-for-WooCommerce/readme.txt

 You can the API Secret Key at your Billplz Account Settings.
 [Get it here](https://www.billplz.com/enterprise/setting)

+= Where can I get Collection ID? =

+You can the Collection ID at your Billplz >> Billing.
+[Get it here](https://www.billplz.com/enterprise/billing)

 = Where can I get X Signature Key? =

 You can the X Signature Key at your Billplz Account Settings.
 [Get it here](https://www.billplz.com/enterprise/setting)